 Translations of educational documents must be 1) issued by the awarding institution or 2) an officially certified copy of a translation issued by the awarding institution or 3) translated by an official translator or 4) an officially certified copy of a translation made by an official translator.

-The application form is filled online in the Studyinfo portal.
+The online application form is filled online in the Studyinfo portal.
 Please search at www.studyinfo.fi for the Master’s Degree Programme in Education and Learning.
-The application form is available and a completed application can be updated until the end of the application period on 31 January 2018 at 15.00 (GMT +2).
+The application form is available and a completed application can be updated until the end of the application period on 31 January 2019 at 15.00 (GMT +2).

 Master’s Degree Programme in